chapel-lang/chapel/doc/rst/language/spec/generics.rst

 When resolving a function call, as defined in :ref:`Function_Resolution`, there is an additional source of visible functions when the call is nested within a generic function.
-Those are the functions visible from the call site that the enclosing generic function is invoked from.
+The additional source is the functions visible from the call site that the enclosing generic function is invoked from.
 This call site is referred to as the *point of instantiation*.
 If there are multiple enclosing generic functions or the call is nested within a concrete function that is, in turn, nested in generic function(s), the point of instantiation is the call site of the innermost generic function.

-If no candidate functions are found during the initial steps of identifying visible and candidate functions, function resolution performs these two steps at the point of instantiation.
-If still no candidate functions are found and the point of instantiation is nested within generic function(s), the point of instantiation of the innermost enclosing generic function is consulted.
-This process is repeated until the point of instantiation for which candidate function(s) are found.
-If points of instantiation are exhausted without finding any candidate functions, the compiler issues a "call cannot be resolved" error.
+If no candidate functions are found during the initial steps of identifying visible and candidate functions, function resolution continues the search for visible and candidate functions at the point of instantiation.
+If still no candidates are found, the search continues to the point of instantiation of the innermost generic function that contains the previous point of instantiation.
+Once candidate(s) are found, the search succeeds and function resolution proceeds to selecting the most specific functions.
+Otherwise the search will reach a point of instantiation that is not within a generic function.
+For example, it can be at the module level or enclosed in only concrete function(s).
+If no candidates have been found, the compiler issues a "call cannot be resolved" error.

    *Example (point-of-instantiation.chpl)*.